HazardousPeach/hazardouspeach.github.io/_posts/2017-07-22-herbgrind-6-lets-get-real.md

 refer to it (t1, t2, t3, etc).
 So to keep track of their shadows, we'll create a similarly numbered list of shadow temporaries.
-Since we're not going to shadow all the temporaries, some of these slots are empty (a NULL pointer instead of a pointer to a shadow location).
+Since we're not going to shadow all the temporaries, some of these slots are empty (a NULL pointer instead of a pointer to a shadow temporary).
 But we still have a problem: there are (in theory) an infinite set of temporaries!
 We can't hold on to an infinite set of pointers, even if most of them are NULL.
 So when we first look at each code block to